qutip/QuantumToolbox.jl/docs/src/getting_started/brief_example.md

 \mathcal{D}[\hat{a}]\hat{\rho} = \hat{a}\hat{\rho}\hat{a}^\dagger - \frac{1}{2}\hat{a}^\dagger\hat{a}\hat{\rho} - \frac{1}{2}\hat{\rho}\hat{a}^\dagger\hat{a}
 ```

+!!! note "Lindblad master equation"
+    See [here](@ref doc-TE:Lindblad-Master-Equation-Solver) for more details about Lindblad master equation.

 We now compute the time evolution of the system using the [`mesolve`](@ref) function, starting from the initial state ``\ket{\psi (0)} = \ket{3}``:

 ```julia